Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/louvainPartition.rst

 Linear Louvain Partition Flow
 ##########################################

-Ensure run the script L3/tests/pre_launch.sh to set the path of libgraphL3.so
+Ensure to run the script L3/tests/pre_launch.sh to set the path of libgraphL3.so

 .. code-block:: sh